 One unusually large 18th century Dr Wall Worcester jug, bearing a filled blue crescent mark to the base.

 It is made of soft paste porcelain and has cobalt blue painted underglaze decoration, with a cabbage-leaf relief moulded form and a spout in the shape of a bearded mask.

 Jugs like this came into fashionable use during the 1750’s and remained desirable right through until c1800.
 They were known as ‘Dutch jugs’ after a format from blue and white delft manufacturing from the 17th century.

 They were also made at Lowestoft, Caughley and several of the Liverpool factories.
 The design was copied by the Chinese for export to Europe as part of the burgeoning China trade.

 It’s hard to identify, where some jugs have been made.
 Like today, businesses come and go and so did lots of early factories.
 Records have also been lost over the centuries for many different reasons.

 Jamie’s jugs do make outstanding presents for any occasion, especially at Christmas time when they can also hold the brandy sauce, the cranberry sauce, the plum sauce or, thick pouring cream for the pudding.

 One of my favourites at the moment is the decorative nineteenth century European jug with deer and foliage.
 If you shut your eyes you can pretend they are reindeer.

-There you will find that the welcome is always warm and the display of wares completely inviting.
+There you will find the welcome is always warm, and the display of wares, completely inviting.